Monitoring and reporting on travel trends during and after the Brexit referendum

 “ForwardKeys’ data is used widely within VisitBritain.
 It provides us with a timely and valuable picture of Britain’s inbound tourism performance and prospects, including insights on some of our key markets and regions.”Richard NichollsHead of Research and Forecasting

-In doing the market research, measuring the impact events have on travel is vital, since they might cause a changing visitor profile or they might cause specific tourists from visiting a destination at all.
+In carrying out the market research, measuring the impact events have on travel is vital, since they may cause a changing visitor profile, or they might deter specific tourists from visiting a destination at all.

 Monitoring and analysing travel trends

-Being a trusted industry source, VisitBritain turned to ForwardKeys to be able to quickly paint a picture of the situation and to be able to monitor the evolving trends.
+VisitBritain turned to ForwardKeys, a trusted industry source, in order to quickly ‘paint a picture’ of the situation, and to be able to monitor evolving trends.